Fighting Opioid Trafficking Charges

-At The Rudman Law Group — advocates for those with addiction and mental illness — our attorneys are former prosecutors and fight diligently for our clients.
-Together as a team of professionals, we not only help mount a strong legal strategy, but we also attempt to get at the root of the problem, by working with therapists, doctors and treatment facilities to develop a long-term path.
+At The Rudman Law Group — advocates for those with addiction and mental illness — the team consists of former prosecutors and they fight diligently for their clients.
+Together as a team of professionals, they not only help mount a strong legal strategy, but they also attempt to get at the root of the problem, by working with therapists, doctors and treatment facilities to develop a long-term path.

 What An Opioid Trafficking Charge Means, And How To Fight It

 Opioid trafficking charges can result from several different situations, and each can carry different punishments.
 For example, the charges associated with hydrocodone and oxycodone differ.
 However, trafficking charges typically result in mandatory minimums.
 That means, if convicted, you do every day of that time.
 There are no downward departures for trafficking mandatory minimums, with the exception of being designated a youth offender.
 In addition to prison time, the fines are steep, from $50,000 to as much as $750,000.

 The firm helps clients who have been arrested for trafficking:

 - Suboxone and Subutex that carry similar penalties to heroin